DimitrisPOL/PhotoShare-Razor/README.md

 # PhotoShare

 PhotoShare is a project that allows the public and private sharing of photographs from photographers to users.
 It stores pictures using Azure Blob Storage.
 The pictures are uploaded from profesional photographers that are registered on the website using an admin control panel and they are publically made available via the front page.
 The front page lazy loads a number of pictures upon visiting.
 By scrolling the front page new pictures are being appended for the user to see.
+The pictures are linked to a location and the users may search for pictures attributed to the location using a search box that is enhanced with auto-completion and auto-correction features.
 There is also a photographers page for the user to see the photographers that are registered on the site and are enabled for view by the administrator.

 ## Prerequisites